-- encourage your son/daughter to take an active part in the life of the school. - regularly ask to see notebooks and school planner. - encourage him/her to take advantage of opportunities for extra help. - become familiar with the curriculum. - attend school functions and talk to us.
+- encourage your son/daughter to take an active part in the life of the school. - encourage him/her to take advantage of opportunities for extra help. - become familiar with the curriculum. - attend school functions and talk to us.
 Teachers work best when we know the story behind the desk. - encourage your son/daughter to take an active interest in current events and issues.
 Offer him/her opportunities to question and reflect on what is happening in the world.

 "Parents have an important role to play in supporting student learning.
-Studies show that students perform.
+Studies show that students perform better in school if their parents or guardians are involved in their education."

-better in school if their parents or guardians are involved in their education."
-Ministry of Education I have read and carefully considered the expect Student tations of me as a student.
-I agree to adhere to these expectationsDate I have discussed the contents of this course ou tline with my son/daughter and understand what is expected of us.
+Ministry of Education

+I have read and carefully consid ed the expectations of me as a student.
+I agree to adhere to these expectat ions.
+Student Date I have discussed the contents o his course outline with my son/daughter and understand what is expected of us.
 Parent Date